VladenCode/Tea-Station/README.md

 - connecting for receiving emails (Formspree).

 ## Why Floats?
-You can still find code still written or depends on CSS.
-So it's good to be familiar with it.
+Even so Flexbox and Grid are modern solutions, you can still find code written whit CSS Floats and websites which still depends on it.
+So it's good to be familiar with them.

 ## Built from source: